Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 It'll make sense by the end of the book.

-I feel like, have you given away a plot twist there?
+I feel like that you've given away a plot twist there?

 No.